Amazon A9 Algorithm Ranking Tips and Best Practices for Manufacturers

 Amazon A9 Algorithm

-We learned earlier that the A9 algorithm relies on certain clues to decide which product listings to show in searches.
-These clues have one primary objective: to provide the closest match to a buyer’s search terms.
+We learned earlier that the A9 algorithm relies on certain clues and ranking factors to decide which product listings to show in searches.
+These clues have one primary objective: to provide the closest match to a buyer’s search terms based on search intent and customer behavior.

-So, after optimizing your product listings, the next crucial step in navigating the algorithm is enhancing product relevance.
+So, after optimizing your product listings, the next crucial step in navigating the algorithm is enhancing product relevance through understanding relevance factors.
 As you can imagine, this process involves strategic keyword usage.
 Other techniques you can deploy include precise category selection and leveraging Amazon’s unique browse node structure.

 Keyword research and implementation

 We’ve already touched on the importance of keywords.
 Now, let’s dig into more detail.
-Keyword research involves identifying the terms potential customers use to search for specific products.
-Tools like Amazon Vendor Central or Google Keyword Planner can help you discover relevant keywords with high search volume and low competition.
+Keyword research involves identifying the relevant search terms potential customers use to search for specific products.
+Tools like Amazon Vendor Central or Google Keyword Planner can help you discover keywords relevant to your products with high search volume and low competition.

-Once you have a list of relevant keywords, strategically integrate them throughout your product listing.
-For instance, you can incorporate them into product titles, descriptions, features, and backend search terms.
+Once you have a list of relevant search terms, strategically integrate them throughout your product listing to improve keyword relevance.
+For instance, you can incorporate specific keywords into product titles, descriptions, features, and backend keywords.
 PIM software can be a handy tool for this task.

 Nonetheless, do not overuse keywords unnaturally (keyword stuffing) because it can undermine your products’ ranking.
-Instead, aim for a balance, ensuring the descriptions are informative and user-friendly while incorporating relevant keywords.
+Instead, aim for a balance, ensuring the descriptions are informative and user-friendly while incorporating the right keywords that match customer intent and deliver relevant results.

 Category and subcategory selection

-This is an often overlooked but crucial aspect of product relevance.
-Amazon’s category structure is designed to help customers quickly find what they’re looking for.
+This is an often overlooked but crucial aspect of product relevance and one of the key factors in achieving higher organic ranking.
+Amazon’s category structure is designed to help customers find what they’re looking for based on their search intent.
 As such, placing your product in the most appropriate category and subcategory ensures it appears in the right search results and browse pages.

 For example, a manufacturer selling a drill press might be tempted to list it under a broad category like “Power Tools.”
 However, a more specific subcategory like “Drill Presses” under “Power Tools” would be more appropriate.
-This precise categorization helps the A9 algorithm precisely understand your product and show it to the most relevant audience.
+This precise categorization helps the A9 algorithm precisely understand your product and show it to the most relevant audience through targeted product search.

 Leveraging Amazon's browse node structure

 Browse nodes are like the branches of Amazon’s category tree, each with a unique numerical identifier.
-Understanding and utilizing these nodes can help optimize your product’s placement within Amazon’s hierarchy.
+Understanding and utilizing these nodes can help optimize your product’s placement within Amazon’s hierarchy and improve visibility in relevant queries.

 Moreover, browse nodes can be particularly useful for niche products.
 Suppose you’ve developed a specialized drill press for jewelry making.
-In that case, you might be able to list it under both “Power Tools” and “Jewelry Making Supplies” browse nodes, expanding your potential customer base.
+In that case, you might be able to list it under both “Power Tools” and “Jewelry Making Supplies” browse nodes, expanding your potential customer base and appearing in more relevant search results.

 Amazon A9 Algorithm

 Sales performance is vital in informing the A9 algorithm about ranking products in the Amazon marketplace.
-Products that sell more are more visible to the algorithm, so boosting sales performance is essential.
-Some tactics to help achieve this goal include pricing strategies, inventory management, and fulfillment methods.
+Products with a strong sales history and higher sales velocity are more visible to the algorithm, so boosting sales performance is essential.
+Some tactics to help achieve this goal include pricing strategies, inventory management, and fulfillment methods—all key factors that influence your ability to rank higher.

 Pricing strategies

-Price is a significant factor influencing customer purchasing decisions.
-However, A9 also considers pricing when ranking products.
-While the cheapest option might not always win, manufacturers should know price elasticity and its impact on search results.
+Price is a significant factor influencing customer purchasing decisions based on purchase history and customer behavior.
+However, A9 also considers pricing as one of several ranking factors when ranking products.
+Price pricing plays a role, and while the cheapest option might not always win, amazon sellers should understand price elasticity and its impact on amazon search results.

-Price elasticity refers to how sensitive customer demand is to price changes.
-For example, a slight price decrease might significantly increase sales for a commodity drill press.
-Conversely, a high-end, professional-grade drill press might have a more inelastic demand, meaning a small price change won’t significantly impact sales.
+Price elasticity refers to how sensitive customer demand is to price changes based on purchase history.
+For example, a slight price decrease might significantly increase your internal sales for a commodity drill press.
+Conversely, a high-end, professional-grade drill press might have a more inelastic demand, meaning a small price change won’t significantly impact more sales.

 Another effective pricing strategy is to offer temporary discounts or create bundle deals.
 For example, you might package your drill press with complementary items like drill bits or safety gear.
-This can increase the perceived value of your items, potentially boosting both sales and your product’s ranking in search results.
+This can increase the perceived value of your items, potentially boosting both organic ranking and your product’s ranking in relevant search results through increased sales velocity.

 Inventory management

-Amazon marketplace’s search engine favors products that are in stock and ready to ship.
+Amazon marketplace’s search engine favors products that have inventory availability and are in stock and ready to ship.
 Why?
 Out-of-stock items lead to poor customer experiences, something Amazon strives to avoid.
+Stock availability is one of the certain ranking factors that influences your organic ranking.

-To optimize your inventory management, consider using forecasting tools to predict demand and adjust your stock levels accordingly.
+To optimize your inventory management and ensure consistent stock levels, consider using forecasting tools to predict demand and adjust your stock levels accordingly.
 You do not always have to rely on sophisticated tools, while PIM software integrates with inventory management systems.
 For example, Catsy’s PIM takes product details from the inventory management system, including inventory levels.
 The solution enriches this data and pushes it to Amazon Vendor Central through built-in connectors.
-The integration ensures that any changes in the inventory management system are reflected automatically in the merchant’s Amazon accounts.
+The integration ensures that any changes in the inventory management system are reflected automatically in the merchant’s Amazon accounts, helping maintain consistent stock levels that support higher sales velocity.

 Fulfillment methods

-The way you fulfill orders can significantly influence your product’s ranking.
-Amazon prefers products fulfilled through its services, particularly Fulfillment by Amazon (FBA).
+The way you fulfill orders can significantly influence your product’s ranking and seller authority.
+Amazon prefers products fulfilled through its services, particularly Fulfillment by Amazon (FBA), as this demonstrates a proven track record of reliable delivery.

 When you use FBA, Amazon handles storage, packing, and shipping.
 This ensures fast, reliable delivery (often with Prime shipping) and gives Amazon more control over the customer experience.
-As a result, FBA products usually receive a boost in search rankings.
+As a result, FBA products usually receive a boost in amazon search results and rank higher in product search.

 However, FBA isn’t always the best option for every product.
 The storage fees might be prohibitive for large, heavy items like a drill press.
 In such cases, Seller Fulfilled Prime (SFP) could be a good alternative.
 With SFP, you store and ship products yourself but commit to meeting Prime shipping standards.
-While it requires more work on your part, SFP can still provide some of the ranking benefits associated with Prime eligibility.
+While it requires more work on your part, SFP can still provide some of the ranking benefits associated with Prime eligibility and help maintain strong sales history.

 If neither FBA nor SFP is feasible, focus on maintaining high standards with your own fulfillment process.
-Quick shipping, accurate tracking information, and prompt customer service can help improve your vendor metrics, which in turn can positively influence your product’s ranking.
+Quick shipping, accurate tracking information, and prompt customer service can help improve your vendor metrics, which in turn can positively influence your product’s ranking and seller authority, helping you drive more sales.

 Amazon A9 Algorithm